 Note: Only one ShapeArray can be connected to the SAAFPU at one time.
 Two or more ShapeArrays cannot be connected to the SAAFPU at one time!

-The wiring for a 5-pin terminal block (Phoenix connector) is shown in Figure 4 below.
+The wiring for a 5-pin terminal block (Phoenix) connector is shown in the figure below.

-Figure 4: Wiring for a 5-pin terminal block (Phoenix connector)
+Figure 5: Wiring for a 5-pin terminal block (Phoenix connector) on the ShapeArray cable

 Step 4 - Connect the SAAFPU to the PC Directly

-Connect the serial to USB cable provided with the SAAFPU, Figure 5.A below, to the serial connector on the front facing plate of the SAAFPU, Figure 5.C below.
+Connect the serial to USB cable provided with the SAAFPU, Figure 6.A below, to the serial connector on the front facing plate of the SAAFPU, Figure 6.C below.
 Once this is done, plug the USB connector into a USB port on the PC.

 Note: The serial connection does not have any screws because it is meant to act as a quick release point in case the cable is snagged or the SAAFPU falls.

-Figure 5: An SAAFPU - (A) serial-to-USB cable, (B) wireless adapter pair, and (C) front plate serial connection
+Figure 6: Connecting an SAAFPU to a PC - (A) serial-to-USB cable, (B) wireless adapter, and (C) front plate serial connection

 Step 5 - Alternatively, Connect SAAFPU to PC Wirelessly